RaeanneZ/FoodNav/README.md

 I am responsible for the design and setup of the database required for the mobile application, FoodNav.
 Applying knowledge from Year 1 - Database Module, I started with data modeling and created an ER Diagram (refer to Appendices below) for visual reference before the setup of MSSQL for this project.
 I am also responsible for the migration of local databases to MS Azure (cloud) for accessibility.

 **Developer**

 For stage 2 advanced feature, I implemented Food2Nom page.
 I explored and incorporated Google MLKit OCR SDK kit to recognise text from photos as a key to search our food database.
 Extended the use of Google OCR to recognise Food Nutrition Label and process text captured to autofill 'New Food' form so that user can easily add to FoodNav Database.
 I later extended the use of MLKit OCR to develop feature like Input New Food and NomNotion.
 Input New Food made use of OCR to detect text on Nutritional labels before processed to extract relevant micronutrients info to autofill form and save to Database.
 NomNotion used OCR to detect food ingredients names which based on user dietary profile setup, check and highlight ingredients that are of concerned and categorised them for easy understanding.

 *Database*

 I am responsible for the coding of all functionality that interacts with the database.
 Adopting OOP, custom Event Listener and MVC software design patterns, the codes are organized in ways such that all database handling is transparent to the Activity classes.
 I worked closely with the team members to help them understand with psuedo codes and ease into the process of integrating to the backend.

 *Tester*

+I created test cases [Stage 1 Features - Test Cases]  and [Stage 2 Features - Food2Nom, Add New Food, NomNotion, Forgot Password].
-To officially baseline the STAGE 1 version, I compiled and resolved the list of bugs found (based on Stage 1 -Week 7 submission version), including identifying, revamped and refining incomplete features.
+To officially baseline the STAGE 1 version, I compiled and resolved the list of bugs found (based on Stage 1 -Week 7 submission version), including identifying and refining incomplete features.
-To ensure application stability, I conducted freeplay testing with families and friends, including team members before sending the application for Google approval.
+To ensure application stability, I conducted freeplay testing with families and friends, including team members before sending the application for GOOGLE approval.
+Integration testing is done before each update is sent to GOOGLE.